smartdevicelink/sdl_evolution/proposals/0282-screen-manager-alerts.md

  @param spokenString The string to be spoken by the system speech synthesizer
  @param phoneticType Must be one of `SAPI_PHONEMES`, `LHPLUS_PHONEMES`, `TEXT`, or `PRE_RECORDED` or no object will be created
- @param tone Whether or not to play a system tone before the synthesized speech */
+ */
 - (instancetype)initWithPhoneticSpeechSynthesizerString:(NSString *)phoneticString phoneticType:(SDLSpeechCapabilities)phoneticType;